-My recipe, Chocolate Raspberry Truffles, was first published on Grumpy’s Honeybunch, where I am a contributor to her awesome keto series!
+My recipe for Chocolate Raspberry Truffles first appeared on Grumpy’s Honeybunch where I am a contributor to her awesome keto series!
 These keto chocolate truffles are coated with sugar-free chocolate and filled with a creamy chocolate ganache.
 They can be decorated with crushed, freeze-dried raspberries and/or edible gold heart flakes for the perfect keto friendly valentine!

 Truffles are the perfect Valentine’s Day indulgence for two lovebirds.
 Or a thoughtful gift for your keto dieting partner.
 Imagine how surprised and delighted your partner will be to find that not only did you make something beautiful and delicious from scratch, but you’re also respecting their chosen way of eating.
 Get ready for your love to fall into your arms!

 These homemade truffles are a sugar-free candy that is so tasty and gorgeous, your partner won’t stop asking you if they’re really homemade.

 EASY CHOCOLATE TRUFFLES

 Yes, you read that right.
 As long as you follow the directions, truffles are just as easy as cookies or cake, but there’s no baking involved.
 It’s basically melting chocolate, pouring into molds…and eating!